paralevel/useful-disk-access-for-terminal/README.md

 Open ~/Library/Containers/com.apple.Safari/Data/Library/Preferences/ in Finder (e.g. using `open ~/Library/Containers/com.apple.Safari/Data/Library/Preferences/`)

-Copy the file 'com.apple.Safari.plist' and paste it into Terminal (press Ctrl-C to abort afterwards) – also has the same effect if you copy the parent folder
+Copy the file 'com.apple.Safari.plist' and paste it into Terminal (press Ctrl-C to abort afterwards) – also has the same effect if you copy the parent folder or one of the other files in the same folder

 Retry the `defaults` command